One of downtown Indianapolis’ top artistic and cultural celebrations returns for its 27th anniversary.

-Visitors can meet Native American artists from more than 60 tribes and purchase their handmade art, including jewelry, pottery, beadwork, cultural items, basketry, paintings, sculpture and weavings.
-The weekend also will feature performances from renowned Native American musicians Arvel Bird and Tony Duncan, as well as family-friendly cultural demonstrations of Native art, cooking and storytelling.
+Visitors can meet Native American artists from more than 50 cultures from across the U.S. and Canada and purchase their handmade art, including jewelry, pottery, beadwork, cultural items, basketry, paintings, sculpture and weavings.
+The weekend also will feature performances from Native American musicians, as well as family-friendly cultural demonstrations of Native art, cooking and storytelling.

 Artists’ booths will be located both outside and inside the museum.

 - 11 am – Sisterz in Song